 When seniors and their families need planning and problem-solving solutions for today’s care needs and the future, they turn to Unicity Healthcare.
 Our Senior Advisors bring decades of experience in healthcare and geriatric care to support the physical, cognitive, and psychosocial needs of every individual.
 To help you learn more about our services, we’ve compiled some of our most frequently asked questions.

-- Activity plan development
+- Dementia Activity plan development

-- Consultations and referrals
+- Consultation and referrals

 - Crisis resolution

 - Legal, financial, and insurance review

 - Long-term care planning